-\\ Revenues in excess of budget and expenditures less than budget are expressed as positive variances.
+^{} Revenues in excess of budget and expenditures less than budget are expressed as positive variances.

-The final budget anticipated a drawdown of \$10.3 million from fund balance for FY 2022-23 for agency program and operations.
-However, largely due to savings in personnel and contract expenditures, actual use of the fund balance was \$6.0 million.
-The fund balance is FIRST 5's fund which covers expenditures and future costs as the expected decline of tobacco tax revenue occurs.
+The final budget anticipated a drawdown of \$9.0 million from fund balance for FY 2023-24 for agency program and operations.
+However, largely due to savings in personnel and Grant expenditures, the actual use of the fund balance was \$3.6 million.
+The fund balance is FIRST 5 Santa Clara County's fund which covers expenditures and future costs as the expected decline of tobacco tax revenue occurs.